czcorpus/kontext/INSTALL.md

 KonText loads its configuration from path *../config.xml*.

 The configuration XML file is expected to be partially customizable according to the needs of 3rd party plug-ins.
-Generally it has two-level structure: *sections* and *key->value items* (where value can be also a list of items (see e.g. */kontext/corpora/default_corpora*).
+Generally it has two-level structure: *sections* and *key-value items* (where value can be also a list of items (see e.g. */kontext/corpora/default_corpora*).
 Some parts of the file with specific structure can be also processed by dedicated functions or modules.